demyxsh/demyx/README.md

 # Demyx
-A simple CLI wrapper for Docker to automate WordPress installations written in bash.
+A simple bash CLI wrapper for Docker to automate WordPress installations.
 Traefik for reverse proxy with Lets Encrypt SSL.
 WordPress sites are powered by NGINX, PHP, and MariaDB.

 Demyx is now a Docker image and the code base has been completely rewritten, think of this as a "Version 2."
 The plan was to not "pollute" the host OS and go full Docker mode.
 This makes it easier to have a controlled and predictable environment.
 One can say Demyx is "Linux OS agnostic," as long as you have Docker installed.